telerik/reporting-docs/designing-reports/report-designer-tools/web-report-designer/how-to-set-up-in-.net-5-and-.net-core-3.1-applications.md

 ---
-title: How to set up in .NET 5 and .NET Core 3.1 applications
+title: Setting it up in .NET Core 3.1+ applications
-page_title: How to set up in .NET 5 and .NET Core 3.1 applications
+page_title: How to set up the Web Report Designer in .NET Core 3.1+ applications
-description: How to set up in .NET 5 and .NET Core 3.1 applications
+description: "Learn how to set up the Telerik Web Report Designer in .NET Core 3.1+ applications via the Visual Studio Item Templates or Manually."
 slug: telerikreporting/designing-reports/report-designer-tools/web-report-designer/how-to-set-up-in-.net-5-and-.net-core-3.1-applications
-tags: how,to,set,up,in,.net,5,and,.net,core,3.1,applications
+tags: how,to,set,up,in,.net,5,6,7,8,and,.net,core,3.1,applications
 published: True
 position: 1
 previous_url: /web-report-designer-setup-in-net-core3
 ---

-# How to set up in .NET 5 and .NET Core 3.1 applications
+# Overview

-This article shows how to integrate our [Web Report Designer]({%slug telerikreporting/designing-reports/report-designer-tools/web-report-designer/overview%}) in а.NET Core 3.1 and.NET 5 applications.
+This article shows how to integrate our [Web Report Designer]({%slug telerikreporting/designing-reports/report-designer-tools/web-report-designer/overview%}) in `.NET Core 3.1+` applications.

 The quickest way to add the web report designer to a web project is with the __Telerik Web Report Designer__ item template in Visual Studio.
-The item template is compatible with.NET Core 3.1 and .NET 5 projects.
+The item template is compatible with projects targetting `.NET Core 3.1+`.
 The item template adds a page with the Web Report Designer and, if needed, enables the Web Report Designer REST Service.
-To start the item template wizard, in Visual Studio Solution Explorer, select the target project.
-On the Project menu, click Add -> New Item.
-In the Add New Item search box enter "*Telerik Web Report Designer* " and select the item template which corresponds to your web project type.
+To start the item template wizard, in Visual Studio `Solution Explorer`, select the target project.
+On the Project menu, click `Add` -> `New Item`.
+In the Add New Item search box enter "*Telerik Web Report Designer*" and select the item template which corresponds to your project type.

 For full control, instead of using the item template, you can manually configure the REST service and add the web report designer as elaborated in the rest of this article.

 ## Prerequisites

-1. Create a sample ASP.NET Core 3.1 or .NET 5 Project.
+1. Create a sample ASP.NET Core 3.1+ Project.
 It may be an empty Web project or a Web API project.

 1. Add the required dependencies:

-   + Telerik.WebReportDesigner.Services
+   + `Telerik.WebReportDesigner.Services`

-   + Telerik.Reporting.Services.AspNetCore
+   + `Telerik.Reporting.Services.AspNetCore`

-   + Telerik.Reporting.JsonSerialization
+   + `Telerik.Reporting.JsonSerialization`

-   + Telerik.Reporting
+   + `Telerik.Reporting`

 When you use NuGet packages, you may add only the `Telerik.WebReportDesigner.Services` package as it depends on the rest of the required Telerik Reporting assemblies, so they will be added automatically.
 Their dependencies will also be resolved automatically.
 For more information, see [How to add the Telerik private NuGet feed to Visual Studio]({%slug telerikreporting/using-reports-in-applications/how-to-add-the-telerik-private-nuget-feed-to-visual-studio%}).

 If you don't use NuGet packages, along with the above assemblies, you need to add also all their dependencies manually to the project.

->note If you need to enable users to export reports in Office OpenXML document formats (XLSX, DOCX and PPTX), you must install the [DocumentFormat.OpenXML](https://www.nuget.org/packages/DocumentFormat.OpenXml/) and the Telerik.Reporting.OpenXmlRendering NuGet packages.
+>note If you need to enable users to export reports in Office OpenXML document formats (XLSX, DOCX and PPTX), you must install the [DocumentFormat.OpenXML](https://www.nuget.org/packages/DocumentFormat.OpenXml/) and `the Telerik.Reporting.OpenXmlRendering` NuGet packages.
 For more information about the required package versions, see [Deploying Open XML]({%slug telerikreporting/using-reports-in-applications/third-party-dependencies%}#deploying-open-xml).

 ## Add Required Settings in the `Startup.cs` file

->note Some of the Visual Studio template projects, like .NET 5 Web API project, have the required settings already added by default.
-In the empty .NET Core 3.1 and  .NET 5 Web projects you need to add manually the settings.
+>note Some of the Visual Studio template projects, like .NET 6 Web API project, have the required settings already added by default.
+In the empty .NET Core 3.1+ Web projects you need to add manually the settings.

 1. The `ConfigureServices` method inside the `Startup.cs` in the project should be modified in order to enable the Web Report Designer Service functionality.
-Make sure the application is configured for WebAPI controllers and call the *AddNewtonsoftJson* to place the NewtonsoftJson serialization:
+Make sure the application is configured for WebAPI controllers and call the [`AddNewtonsoftJson`](https://learn.microsoft.com/en-us/dotnet/api/microsoft.extensions.dependencyinjection.newtonsoftjsonmvcbuilderextensions.addnewtonsoftjson?view=aspnetcore-7.0) to place the __NewtonsoftJson__ serialization:

 	````C#
 services.AddControllers().AddNewtonsoftJson();